-Turkish coast guard saves irregular migrants pushed back by Greece
+Turkish Coast Guard saves irregular migrants pushed back by Greece

-Türkiye's coast guard saved the lives of irregular migrants in the Aegean Sea after they were pushed to the Turkish side by Greek forces, the country's National Defense Ministry said Monday.
+Türkiye's Coast Guard saved the lives of irregular migrants in the Aegean Sea after they were illegally pushed to the Turkish side by Greek forces, the country's National Defense Ministry said Saturday.

-A Turkish navy drone recorded footage of the Greek forces pushing the migrants from Rhodes Island on July 24 to Türkiye's Marmaris city, the ministry said in a tweet.
+A Turkish navy drone on July 29 recorded footage of Greek forces pushing two boats carrying irregular migrants to the coast of Çeşme in the Izmir province, the ministry said in a tweet.

 The situation was immediately reported to the Turkish Coast Guard Command and the migrants were rescued, it added.